Branford Addiction Treatment Resources

 Individualized Treatment Plans

 Individualized treatment plans are vital for substance use recovery.
-The National Institute on Drug Abuse states that substance use treatment should address social, medical, and psychological problems.
 Each person with a substance use disorder has unique needs, and treatment won’t be effective with a cookie-cutter treatment plan.
 While it is a rigorous process, tailoring a unique treatment plan for each client can ease the physical and mental stress of the recovery process.
 Healthcare professionals will evaluate their clients’ individualized treatment plans throughout the recovery process and can make adjustments to ensure that each client gets the best treatment.

 Green Mountain Treatment Center